glorwlin/glorwlin.github.io/docs/sql/sqlite-mysql-postgresql.md

 ### Pros

 Lightweight
-: can take up very little disk space
+: - can take up very little disk space
-: no external dependencies
+: - no external dependencies

+Easy to use
+: - not a server process
+: - no need to be stopped, started, or restarted
+: - no configuration files to be managed

+Portable
+: - An entire SQLite database is stored in a single file, : - whereas other DBMSs typically store data as a large batch of separate files.
+: - can be easily shared

 ### Cons